LR characterization of chirotopes of finite planar families of pairwise disjoint convex bodies: Basics of convexity in projective planes

 We work in a neutral plane $(\TopPlane, \Lines)$.
-As in the Euclidean plane, a subset of points is called {\it convex} if it includes the line-segments joining its points.
-A compact convex subset of points with nonempty interior is called a {\it convex body}, and a {\it tangent} or a {\it supporting line} to a convex body is a line that intersects the convex body but not its interior (equivalently, a line that intersects the convex body and that includes the body in one of its two closed sides).
-Finally we define the dual $\tang{U}$ of a convex body $U$ as its set of tangent lines.
+As in the Euclidean plane, a subset of points is called {\it convex} if it includes the line segments joining its points.
+A {\it convex body} is a compact convex subset of points with nonempty interior, its {\it polar} is the set of lines missing its interior, and its {\it dual} is its set of tangent lines or supporting lines (i.e., the set of lines that intersect the body but not its interior or, equivalently, the set of lines that intersect the convex body and that include the body in one of their two closed sides).
+A {\it double pseudoline} of an open crosscap is a double pseudoline of the one-point compactification of the open crosscap with the property that the point at infinity belongs to the disc side of the double pseudoline.

-In this section we establish the following basic twofold result.
+In this section we establish the following transcription of Theorem~\ref{theoone} for neutral planes.

-\begin{theorem} The dual of a convex body of a $\mathbb{R}^2$-plane $(\TopPlane, \Lines)$ is a double pseudoline in $\Lines$ (i.e., a nontrivial separating simple closed curve embedded in $\Lines$) and the dual family of a family of two disjoint convex bodies is an arrangement of two double pseudolines that intersect in four transversal intersection points and induce a cellular decomposition of (the one-point compactification of) $\Lines$. \end{theorem}
+\begin{theorem} A convex body of a neutral plane is a closed topological disk, its polar is a closed topological disk with an interior point deleted, which is closed in the line space and whose intersection with the pencil of lines through any point is a closed line segment, and its dual is the boundary of its polar, hence a double pseudoline of the line space.
+Furthermore, up to homeomorphism, the dual arrangement of a pair of disjoint convex bodies of a neutral plane is the unique arrangement of two double pseudolines in an open crosscap that intersect in four transversal intersection points and induce a cellular decomposition of the one-point compactification of the open crosscap. \end{theorem}

 The proof proceeds by a sequence of auxiliary results.